zippy1978/stark/docs/compiler.md

 starkc [``options``] ``files...``

-``starkc``command require a file, or list of files to compile.
+``starkc``command requires a file, or list of files to compile.
 Usage of wildcard is also suported thanks to the shell.
 Also ``-o`` (output file) option is mandatory for compilation.

 ```bash
 # Compile hello.st to hello binary